 "I've had this keyboard for more than 6 months and I have to say this is even better than my digital grand piano which costs well over $1000!
 I use this baby practically all the time and it's so light I can easily bring it from the bar I work at to my house and vice versa.
 I get a lot of compliments from the elegant-looking black finish to the wonderful rich tones of the piano 1 and piano 2 voices!"

-"Best Keyboard For Both Beginners and Intermediate Piano Players"
+"Best Electronic Keyboard For Beginners and Intermediate Piano Players"

 Important Note: The Yamaha YPG-235 and the Yamaha DGX-230 are basically exactly the same keyboards with the same outstanding features.
 However, these are sold in different countries (YPG models are sold in the US and DGX models are sold in the UK).

 - Graded Soft Touch keyboards which makes the lower keys heavy to the touch and the higher keys lighter

 - Loud built-in speakers (12W vs the regular 5W)